Noncommutative Choquet theory: Noncommutative functions

+where $[\alpha_1\ \alpha_2]$ is a row unitary and $[\beta_1\ \beta_2]$ has no row unitary summand.
 Then $f$ is evidently bounded, graded, preserves direct sums and is unitarily equivariant.
 So it is a bounded nc function (in fact a projection) in $\rB(K)$.
 The significance of this example is that $f$ vanishes at all finite levels, but is nonzero.
-So nc functions are not necessarily determined by their values on finite levels.
+Therefore nc functions are not necessarily determined by their values on finite levels.
 Moreover this function is continuous on all finite levels but is not continuous on $K_{\aleph_0}$. \end{example}